spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-integrating-any-search-engine-into-a-project.md

 Every search engine comes along with its own functionalities and search approaches.
 However, integration of search & search suggestions is similar in most of the search platforms.

-In this tutorial, we will show you how to integrate the FACT-Finder (PHP) search platform.
+This tutorial shows how to integrate the FACT-Finder (PHP) search platform.
 A system integrator development team could use this guide to integrate other platforms, taking into account the differences of the target search platform.

 The integration is following the concept described in [Search Migration Concept](/docs/scos/dev/migration-concepts/search-migration-concept/search-migration-concept.html).

 ## Challenge solving highlights

-To use FACT-Finder as a search data provider, you have to do the following:
+To use FACT-Finder as a search data provider, do the following:

 1. [Execute search and search suggestion requests](#executing), which implies: